kids2

 Special Program Grant/Milwaukee Healthy Children's Initiative

-In 1993 the Charles D. Jacobus Family Foundation initiated the Special Program Grant.
-Its purpose was to award larger grants to programs that are designed to strengthening children living in Southeastern Wisconsin.
+In 1993, the Charles D. Jacobus Family Foundation initiated the Special Program Grant.
+Its purpose was to award larger grants to programs that are designed to strengthen children living in Southeastern Wisconsin.
 In 1997, we began calling this program the "Milwaukee Healthy Children's Initiative" to reflect our commitment to our community's children.
 Beyond keeping our children free from disease and disability, we also strive to offer children the best opportunities to thrive in their family, educational, social and community environments.
-Recently we have narrowed our giving geographically to the city of Milwaukee.
+Recently, we have narrowed our giving geographically to the City of Milwaukee.

-New Healthy Children's Initiative: Creating self-sufficiency among residents in Milwaukee's neighborhoods
+Healthy Children's Initiative: Creating Self-Sufficiency Among Residents in Milwaukee's Neighborhoods

 -Economic